zenvia/zenvia-openapi-spec/spec/tags/rcs.md

 ## RCS limitations

 The RCS channel is compatible only with Android smartphones with 8.0 version (Oreo) or above.

-To enable RCS on an Android device, you can configure it with pre-release versions of the Messages and Carrier Services apps that connect it to an RCS backend.
+Most Android devices already come with RCS enabled.

 The use of RCS channel follows Google's content policies, available through this link: https://developers.google.com/business-communications/rcs-business-messaging/support/tos.